-MAGT forum, BTEC forum and Sixth Form Teaching and Learning forums are run each half term with regular opportunities for staff to share good practice with colleagues and develop their own practice.
+Regular forums such as BTEC forum and Teaching and Learning forums are run with opportunities for staff to share good practice with colleagues and develop their own practice.

 Support staff have many training opportunities throughout the year, for example behaviour management, The Adolescent Brain and Managing Conflict and First Aid training.

 Statutory training such as Child Protection and Safeguarding, Anaphylaxis Awareness and the Use of EPIPEN and Asthma Awareness and the Use of Emergency Inhalers run regularly throughout the year.